-- 15.1.1 At the beginning of the competition, each team will identify its captain.
-The host school will identify the regional head judge (RHJ). - 15.1.2 A penalty, decision, measurement, score, condition of competition, or interpretation of rules may be appealed only by the captain and only to the RHJ.
-The RHJ will not hear the appeal if he or she is approached by anyone other than the captain.
+15.1.1 At the beginning of the competition, each team will identify its captain who is also a builder.
+The host school will identify the regional head judge (RHJ).

+15.1.2 A penalty, decision, measurement, score, condition of competition, or interpretation of rules may be appealed only by the captain and only to the RHJ.
+The RHJ will not hear the appeal if they are approached by anyone other than the captain.
 The RHJ will refuse to hear protests regarding bridges other than the captain's.
+An oral appeal must be made as soon as possible to the RHJ after the situation becomes apparent.
+The RHJ will hear the appeal from the captain as soon as possible and may interrupt the competition.
+The RHJ will make a decision in regards to the appeal prior to the team continuing on with the competition.

+15.1.3 Upon receiving the decision from the RHJ, the captain shall be given 5 minutes to consult with the rest of the team in regards to whether the team consents to the decision of the RHJ.
+Only the captain will discuss the decision of the team with the RHJ

+15.1.3.1 If the captain consents to the decision of the RHJ, the decision is final and the team will continue on with the competition.

-The appeal must be made as soon as possible after the situation becomes apparent.
-The RHJ will hear the appeal as soon as possible and may interrupt the competition.
-If the captain does not consent to the decision of the RHJ, he or she shall write an explanation on the data form before signing it.
-Participants are reminded that civility and ethical behavior are expected during the competition and particularly concerning appeals. - 15.1.3 After the Regional Competition, the SSBC Rules Committee will consider only those appeals that allege errors in interpretation of rules, and only if those appeals were made to the RHJ during the Regional Competition in conformance with Sub-Section 15.1.2.
-Appeals should be submitted by e-mail to Ms. Maria Mnookin mnookin@aisc.org and shall include - (1) name of the college or university making the appeal, - (2) captain's name, e-mail address, and telephone number, - (3) faculty advisor's name, e-mail address, and telephone number, - (4) brief description of the problem, including citation of pertinent rules, - (5) action taken at the competition to deal with the problem, - (6) action that the appealing team feels should have been taken, and - (7) data showing that the team should have qualified for national competition.
+15.1.3.2 If the captain does not consent to the decision of the RHJ, they shall inform the RHJ that they plan to appeal to the SSBC Rules committee and write a brief explanation of what is being appealed on the data form before signing it.
+The team will complete the rest of the competition, provided that the bridge is deemed safe by the RHJ, with the scoring based on the decision made by the RHJ.
+Participants are reminded that civility and ethical behavior are expected during the competition, particularly concerning appeals.

+15.1.4 After the Regional Competition, the SSBC Rules Committee will consider only those appeals that allege errors in interpretation of rules and only if those appeals were made to the RHJ during the Regional Competition in conformance with Sub-Section 15.1.2 and 15.1.3.2.
+Appeals not made during the Regional Competition will be considered on a case by case basis by the SSBC Rules Committee.
+Appeals about another team's bridge will not be considered.
+Appeals associated Appeals should be submitted by e-mail to Ms. Dita Frank at ssbcappeals@aisc.org and shall include

+- (1) name of the college or university making the appeal, - (2) captain's name, e-mail address, and telephone number,

+- (3) faculty advisor's name, e-mail address, and telephone number, - (4) clear description of the problem, including citation of pertinent rules and supporting evidence (e.g. relevant photos), - (5) action taken at the competition to deal with the problem, - (6) action that the appealing team feels should have been taken, and - (7) data showing that the team should have qualified for the National Finals.